infiniflow/ragflow/api/python_api_reference.md

 DataSet.update(update_message: dict)
 ```

-Updates the current dataset.
+Updates configurations for the current dataset.

 ### Parameters

 #### update_message: `dict[str, str|int]`, *Required*

+A dictionary representing the attributes to update, with the following three keys:

 - `"name"`: `str` The name of the dataset to update.
-- `"embedding_model"`: `str` The embedding model for generating vector embeddings.
+- `"embedding_model"`: `str` The default embedding model name to update.
   - Ensure that `"chunk_count"` is `0` before updating `"embedding_model"`.
 - `"chunk_method"`: `str` The default parsing method for the dataset.
+Available options:
   - `"naive"`: General
   - `"manual`: Manual
   - `"qa"`: Q&A